Last Updated: 10/23/23 | October 23rd, 2023

 Start your day back in Buda with a trip to Gellért Hill, south of Castle Hill.
 This hill offers the best views of Budapest, and it’s a popular spot to watch a sunset from.
 (If you go for the sunset, take a flashlight for the trip home!)

-There are several monuments on the hill that you’ll want to stop and appreciate:
+There are several monuments on the hill that are worth stopping to appreciate:

 - Liberty Statue – This bronze statue was erected in 1947 to celebrate the liberating Soviet forces who defeated the Nazis.
-It’s 14m tall and sits on a 26m pedestal.
+It’s 14 meters (49 feet) tall and sits on a 26-meter tall (85 feet) pedestal.
 When Hungary adopted democracy in 1989, the transcription and meaning of the statue was changed to reflect this.

 - Statue of Queen Elisabeth – This statue is dedicated to the Empress of Austria and Queen of Hungary, Elisabeth, who married Franz Joseph I, Emperor of Austria.